qdrant/landing_page/qdrant-landing/content/articles/faq-question-answering.md

 we should override `process_results` method of `TrainableModel`.

 Quaterion has some popular retrieval metrics such as _precision @ k_ or _mean reciprocal rank_
-implemented, they can be found in `quaterion.eval` module.
+implemented, they can be found in [quaterion.eval](https://quaterion.qdrant.tech/quaterion.eval.html) package.
 But there is quite a few of metrics, it is assumed that desirable ones will be made by user or taken from another libraries.
 You will probably need to inherit from `PairMetric` or `GroupMetric` to implement a new one.

 Let's add mentioned metrics to our `FAQModel`.
 Add this code to `model.py`: